K3 surfaces associated with curves of genus two: K3 surfaces

 \subsection{Background}

-In this section we recall the definition and basic properties of K3 surfaces.
+In this section we recall the definition and some basic properties of K3 surfaces.
 For more details we refer the reader to \cite{BHPV}, \cite{K} and \cite{M2}.
-Let $X$ be a smooth projective surface over a field $k$.
+Let $X$ be a smooth projective algebraic surface over a field $k$.

-\begin{definition} We say that $X$ is a {\bf K3 surface} if $H^1(X,\sO_X) = 0$ and the canonical bundle of X is trivial, i.e. $K_X \cong O_X$. \end{definition}
+\begin{definition} We say that $X$ is a {\em K3 surface} if $H^1(X,\sO_X) = 0$ and the canonical bundle of X is trivial, i.e. $K_X \cong \sO_X$. \end{definition}

 In the sequel, we will assume that $k$ is the field $\C$ of complex numbers or some subfield of $\C$.